Had3r/Artists-Finder/README.md

 # Artists Finder (MVC pattern) in pure JavaScript

 It is a search engine of three top artists in a given country and their albums.
 The API I used is called Musixmatch (https://developer.musixmatch.com/documentation).
-I used the ***MVC design pattern*** here.
+App with ***MVC design pattern***.

 </div>